 In recent years, the costs of purchasing, installing and maintaining a residential solar panel system have plummeted, bringing solar energy into the mainstream as a viable source of power for your home.

-In this article we highlight the main benefits and costs associated with a solar panel system for your home.
+In this article we highlight the main benefits and costs associated with installing a solar panel system in your home.

 When people think about solar energy, often the first thing that comes to mind is reducing their energy bill.
 And for good reason – whether you go fully or partially solar, there are great savings to be made to your energy bills.

 Take New Jersey for example.
 The average residential solar system there produces around 8,400 KWh per year.
 Taking the average utility rate to be around $0.16, we can easily see that there will be a saving of around $1,344 per year.